wso2/platform-scenarios/financial-solutions/tpp-as-aisp/README.md

 # WSO2 Financial Solutions Demonstration for TPPs
-This docker setup demonstrate the capabilities of that WSO2 Platform providers for TPPs in Open Banking.
+This docker setup demonstrates the capabilities that WSO2 Platform provides for TPPs in Open Banking.

 ## Demo Flow